AshkanRafiee/RaheHal/README.md

 **HOW TO INSTALL ?**

-> Simply donwload your desired architecture from exe files on the Automated Folder And Run The Program.
+> Simply donwload your desired architecture from exe files And Run The Program.
 >
 > This Program Requires Administrator privilages!